-Differences Between a Hard Money Loan & a Soft Money Loan
+What is the Difference Between a Hard Money & a Soft Money Loan?

 There is a lot of confusion associated with hard money and soft money loans, with most of the uncertainty based off of the terms, associated fees, and purposes of these loans.
 Some people assume that hard money loans are simply cash on hand, while soft money loans are cash on paper.
 However, that isn’t necessarily true.